Samsung Galaxy Watch Active

-The Samsung Galaxy Watch Active is a smartwatch developed by Samsung Electronics.
-It was announced on 20 February 2019.
+The Samsung Galaxy Watch Active is a smartwatch manufactured, developed and developed by Samsung Electronics.
+It was announced on February 20, 2019 at the Samsung's Galaxy Unpacked event, alongside the Galaxy S10 series, the Galaxy Fold, the Galaxy Fit/Fit e and the Galaxy Buds.
 The Galaxy Watch Active was scheduled for availability in the United States starting on March 8, 2019.